 It's not just light and dark.

-My screen closely mirrors the setting sun’s brightness and color.
-Before I go to sleep my screen has a very red hue, and low brightness.
-I don’t notice the transition because it happens over the span of many hours.
+My screen closely mirrors the setting sun's brightness and color.
+Before sleep, my screen has a dim, red hue.
+I don't notice it, because the transition happens gradually over many hours.

 Iris comes with the transition controls built-in, or you can define your own.

-I couldn’t find the same level of transition customizability elsewhere.
+I didn't find the same color transition customizability in other apps.

 I'm a productivity nerd and use keyboard shortcuts for everything.

-This is a favorite among those that work with colors or images.
+This is a favorite among graphic designers, entrepreneurs, and those that work with colors or images.

-You can specify apps to automatically avoid filtering in any way.
-If you need to get the color just right, you can’t have some other software skewing it.
-That way you don’t finish the project and realize you accidentally left the blue light blocking on the whole time.
+You can specify apps to completely exclude from color filtering.
+If you need to get the color right, you can't have some other software skewing the way it looks.
+With most blue-blocking software (or even glasses), you're in for a nasty surprise.
+When you finish the project you'll realize the unintended consequences of blue light blocking on color.